jlingford/personal-website/content/blog/chimerax-outlines.md

 ## Inspiration

-Recently I was reading [Reliable protein-protein docking with AlphaFold, Rosetta and replica-exchange](https://www.biorxiv.org/content/10.1101/2023.07.28.551063v1) by Harmalkar, Lyskov, and Gray, and noticed their figures have a clever approach to visualising structural regions of interest for the reader.
+Recently, I was reading [Reliable protein-protein docking with AlphaFold, Rosetta and replica-exchange](https://www.biorxiv.org/content/10.1101/2023.07.28.551063v1) by Harmalkar, Lyskov, and Gray.
+I noticed their figures have a clever approach to highlighting structural regions of interest for the reader.
 Some examples below:

 ![docking1](/images/chimerax-outlines/a.png)
 *Highlighting conformational differences between experimental structure and AF2 model*